vkeenan/ai-gateway/README.md

 4. Click on the users you want to add to the permission set.
 5. Click `Next`.

 Congratulations!
-You have completed the setup required to use the OpenAI API from within you Salesforce org, and your API key is safely stored in Salesforce.
+You have completed the setup required to use the OpenAI API from within your Salesforce org, and your API key is safely stored in Salesforce.
 You are ready to start using the sample prompts.

 ## Using AI Gateway for Salesforce